-For better pluggability and less configuration for developers, in this version (Servlet 3.0) of the specification we are introducing the notion of web module deployment descriptor fragments (web fragment).
+For better pluggability and less configuration for developers, we introduce the notion of web module deployment descriptor fragments (web fragment).
 A web fragment is a part or all of the web.xml that can be specified and included in a library or framework jar's META-INF directory.
 A plain old jar file in the WEB-INF/lib directory with no web-fragment.xml is also considered a fragment.
 Any annotations specified in it will be processed according to the rules defined in 8.2.3.
 The container will pick up and use the configuration as per the rules defined below.